kolappannathan/comment-moderation-using-azure/README.md

 #### Associated Blog posts

  1. [Moderate comments on your website using Azure Content Moderator](https://kolappan.dev/2021/03/21/moderate-comments-using-azure-content-moderator)
- 2. Creating Custom blocklists in the Content Moderator service and managing it
+ 2. Creating & Managing custom blocklists in the Azure Content Moderator service
  3. Using the review system within Azure for Manual reviews

 #### Functions covered in this POC Console App